Indonesian passport: Proposed passport redesign

 The Directorate General of Immigration launched a new passport design on 17 August 2024, coinciding with the 79th Independence Day celebration.
 The cover will be changed to bright red (a national colour of Indonesia) with white letters.
-The newly designed passport was originally set to be issued starting from 17 August 2025, before the Directorate General of Immigration announced on 17 July 2025 that it is postponing the issuance of the new redesigned red passport, citing efficiency and austerity policies under the Prabowo instructions.
+The newly designed passport was originally set to be issued starting from 17 August 2025, before the Directorate General of Immigration announced on 17 July 2025 that it is postponing the issuance of the new redesigned red passport with no confirmed release date, citing efficiency and austerity policies under the Prabowo administration.